 Phase 1: Baseline & Plan Development

-- understand key issues in the sector
+- Identify key issues in the sector

-- identify strategic thrusts to drive industry transformation
+- Identify strategic thrusts to drive industry transformation

-- commence planning for implementation
+- Commence planning for implementation

 The preliminary CITP draft was also aligned with the relevant national agendas.